someparty/someparty/source/articles/2019-10-27-crimson-tide.html.markdown

 [PUP](http://www.puptheband.com/)'s ongoing tour brought them through St. John's last week, with the popular quartet playing a show at the city's Club One.
 Support for that gig came from local punks [Conditioner](http://ccconditionerrr.bandcamp.com/), and they made the most of the spotlight by releasing a pair of new songs to coincide with the event.
 The group, who last released a self-titled EP in 2017, have the new tracks "My Way Back (2 U)" and "Room For Two" online.

 I'm utterly polish-averse when it comes to punk these days, so the new Conditioner jams hit just the right spot for me.
-There are some huge pop-punk hooks wrapped in these blown out, low-fi recordings.
+There are some huge pop-punk hooks wrapped in these blown out, lo-fi recordings.
 Micah Brown mixed and mastered these new tracks, which the band self-recorded.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=746835120/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://ccconditionerrr.bandcamp.com/album/singles">SINGLES by CONDITIONER</a></iframe>